What is Ogivri™ (trastuzumab-dkst)?

 - Worsening of chemotherapy-induced reductions in white blood cells

-Patients should talk to their doctor about these or any other potential side effects they experience while receiving Ogivri.
 These are not all the possible side effects of Ogivri.
-Patients should talk to their doctor about what to expect with treatment with Ogivri.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Ogivri.

 Things to know about Ogivri

-For more information, read the full prescribing information for Ogivri.
+For more information, read the full prescribing information of Ogivri.